ahmetfyildirim/LangID/README.md

 # LangID
-Machine learning based language identification with English, German and French.
+Machine learning based language identification with English, German and French without use of machine learning libraries.

 Directory Format: